-Part I: Importance of Early Literacy
+Part I: Early Literacy in West Virginia

 Comprehensive literacy achievement and the gap between marginalized and privileged students has been a concern for educational policymakers, administrators, teachers, and families for many years.
-Legislative efforts, funding mandates, and research-based prescribed practices around literacy learning - reading and writing - have been prominent elements of reform for decades.
-Frontline professionals from a variety of education-focused groups have worked to provide opportunities for literacy learners from Birth through Age 8.
-Early childhood professionals-including child care providers for children Birth-3, home visitors, and public libraries among others-promote childhood literacy learning starting from Birth.
-PreK-12 schools and professional organizations support literacy learning through classroom instruction in public schools, private schools, and their respective extracurricular and summer programming.
+Legislative efforts, funding mandates, and research-based prescribed practices around literacy learning - reading and writing - have been prominent reform elements for decades.
+Frontline professionals from various education-focused groups have worked to provide opportunities for literacy learners from birth through Age 8.
+Early childhood professionals - including child care providers for children birth-3, home visitors, and public libraries, among others - promote childhood literacy learning starting from birth.
+PreK-12 schools and professional organizations support literacy learning through classroom instruction in public schools, private schools, and extracurricular and summer programming.
 Still, student literacy achievement, and the gap between student populations, has remained a significant problem plaguing education.

 In 2019, the National Assessment of Education Progress (NAEP), also known as the Nation's Report card, released the scores of the reading assessments of US school students, grades 4 and 8.
 Fourth-grade student reading proficiency is not promising with 35% of students performing below basic, 31% at basic, 26% at proficient, and 9% performing at an advanced level.
 Stated another way, 66% of fourth-grade students in the US are reading at a basic or below basic level.
-Closer to home, West Virginia NAEP results show the state's fourth grade students' performance trailed the national average with 40% reading below basic, 30% at basic, 24% at proficient, and 6% performing at an advanced level (2019).
-As such, in the state of West Virginia, 70% of fourth-grade students are reading at a basic or below basic level.
-What is more, NAEP performance in fourth grade reading in West Virginia has remained relatively unchanged during the past two decades of the congressionally mandated assessment.
+Closer to home, West Virginia NAEP results show the state's fourth-grade students' performance trailed the national average with 40% reading below basic, 30% at basic, 24% at proficient, and 6% performing at an advanced level (2019).
+As such, in West Virginia, 70% of fourth-grade students are reading at a basic or below basic level.
+NAEP performance in fourth-grade reading in West Virginia has remained relatively unchanged during the past two decades of the congressionally mandated assessment.